jvriemsdijk/Npuzzle10441913/doc/Design Document.md

 As the name implies this method will set the difficulty that the game will use for the rest of the session.

 ### splitImage(BitMap image) ###
 This method will take the given image and split it according to the selected difficulty with the help of a BitmapFactory, and will return a GameBoard in a solved state.
+The borders of the images will be shown with padding in the gridview

 ### scrambleBoard(GameBoard gameBoard) ###
 This mehtod will be used to scramble the board to a solvable state.
 This is done by making the app make an X amount of random (and non repeating) moves from a solved board state.
 X is yet to be determined, since this will depend on the performance and if the board is scrambled enough.